QuickBooks HelpQuickBooksHelpIntuit

 4. Turn on the Close the books switch.

 5. Enter a closing date.
-Give yourself a comfortable deadline.
-You shouldn't need to edit any transactions before this date.
-Your new bookkeeping work will start after this point.
+Note: You should not need to edit any transactions dated before this point.